| |

 indictment against the nature of Baal and against all the false gods of the

+region.
 When Eliyahu suggests that perhaps Baal is busy, the word in the original

 language literally means, "withdrawn to a private place."
 One